SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 #### With a dialog window

-When you want the same behavior with a dialog window you can either use the mechanism as described previously \(i.e. declare your interest in window closing in the method `initializeWindow:`\) or configure the dialog presenter returned by the message `openDialogWithSpec`.
+When you want the same behavior with a dialog window you can either use the mechanism as described previously \(i.e. declare your interest in window closing in the method `initializeWindow:`\) or configure the dialog presenter returned by the message `openDialog`.

 ```
 | we diag |
 we := WindowExamplePresenter new.
-diag := we openDialogWithSpec.
+diag := we openDialog.
 diag
 	okAction: [Transcript show: 'okAction'];
 	cancelAction: [Transcript show: 'cancelAction'].